muvicado/HexGridGame/README.md

 The main view could be called LobbyView.
 It would display a button that presents a GameView that represents the main game UI."

 <img width="596" alt="image" src="https://github.com/user-attachments/assets/263dd6e1-d2c1-4c6b-bd76-310a540f1d0e" />

+### Notes:
+You can't see it in the static screen shot, but it is updating with random colors once per second.